Joseph Allen Stein

-Biography
+Early life

-Joseph Allen Stein was born on 10 April 1912, in Omaha, Nebraska.
+Joseph Allen Stein was born on 10 April 1912, in Omaha, Nebraska, to Jewish parents who had immigrated from East Europe.
 He studied architecture at the University of Illinois, the École nationale supérieure des Beaux-Arts in Paris and the Cranbrook Academy of Art.
-He worked for Ely Jacques Kahn in New York and with Richard Neutra in Los Angeles, before establishing his practice in San Francisco.
-In San Francisco, he designed modest homes in the California style but also became increasingly interested in the issues of low-cost housing.
+Before establishing his practice in San Francisco, he worked as an apprentice for Ely Jacques Kahn in New York during the Great Depression, and with Richard Neutra in Los Angeles.
+Los Angeles brought him in touch with Gregory Ain, a social activist and visionary architect, who would be significant influence in Stein's life.
+In San Francisco, he started working with Hervey P. Clark and later joined Bechtel which operated the Marinship yard during World War II.
+During his stint in California, Stein had presented prototypes for war housing at Architecture Forum (1942).
+However he is best known for designing modest homes in the California-style driven by his interest in the issues of low-cost housing.
 He was also an active member of the group known as Telesis, which sought to bring better design to the needs of the middle and working classes.

-With the outbreak of the Korean War and the rise of McCarthyism in 1950, he felt the need to find a location where his talent as an architect could be more freely expressed, so left the US, first to Mexico and then to Europe, and finally to teach at Bengal Engineering College (now Indian Institute of Engineering Science and Technology, Shibpur) outside Calcutta.
+With the rise of McCarthyism in 1950, he felt the need to find a location where his talent as an architect could be more freely expressed.
+Moreover, Stein was being investigated for his political views.
+His son, David, revealed in an interview that Stein's name was on the attorney general's list of suspects for being critical of the Korean War.
+Stein had then been designing a 400-home housing cooperative at Ladera, for a mixed-race community in San Mateo County.
+However, racial hostility from civic society and federal policy discouraged Stein from staying.
+He left the US, first for Mexico and then for Europe, and finally arrived to teach at Bengal Engineering College (now Indian Institute of Engineering Science and Technology, Shibpur) outside Calcutta.